Dixon's Wall Rock Climbing

 Starting up one of the routes on Dixon's Wall.
 I'm...

 We found this area to have the highest quality stone, and the best routes on the island.
 The limestone is complete with pockets, immaculate flowstone and curtains, and an upper stalactite band.
-There are five routes listed here, though only four have been re-bolted with Titanium Tortugas.
+All routes have Titanium bolts.
 The wall is in the shade all day.

 On the North Road, drive 2.1 miles (3.4 km) east past La Esperanza.
-Look for the Spot Bay Primary school to your left and park just west of the school above a white wall that is along the road.
-Looking at the cliff behind the school you can spot where you are going: a beautiful white wall with a large stalactite band hanging from the top.
+Look for the "Creek and Spot Bay Junior School" and park in the lot.
+Looking at the cliff from the school you can see where you are going: a beautiful white wall with a large stalactite band hanging from the top.
 The Dixon's home is green and white with a white picket fence.
 The house belongs to Mr. Hindenberg "Berg" Dixon and the house to the east belongs to his son, Mr. Peter Dixon.
 You may knock on either door to request permission to climb.

 Routes (Left to Right)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Dixon's Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Dixon's Wall:

 Featured Route For Dixon's Wall

-As this is the easiest route on the crag, it is the "warm-up".
+Before Kirk's was put up, this is the easiest route on the crag, and was the usual "warm-up".
 I found it much easier the second time around, after knowing the sequence.
 A tricky move off the ground will get you to good holds that help you through a small roof.
 After passing the fourth bolt some went to the left while others went directly above the bolt.
 You get a nice rest just before the overhung stalactite band, use it while you decipher the sequence of moves above.
-Exciting pulling on beautiful stone will get you to the an...[more]
+Exciting pulling o...[more]
 Browse More Classics in International